Edward Stirling (politician): Early life

 Stirling was born in Jamaica in about 1808.
 He was the illegitimate son of Archibald Stirling, a member of the Stirling slaveholding family of Keir House in Perthshire, Scotland.
 The family had acquired Jamaican property in 1733.
-Archibald lived in Jamaica for 25 years, primarily on his Hampden plantation in Saint James Parish, and fathered at least six illegitimate children with women of colour, who may have been enslaved people or free people of colour.
+Archibald lived in Jamaica for 25 years, primarily on his Hampden plantation in Trelawny Parish, bordering Saint James Parish, and fathered at least six illegitimate children with women of colour, who may have been enslaved people or free people of colour.
 The identity of Stirling's mother is uncertain, but he was visibly of African descent.
 After moving to South Australia he identified solely as Scottish, but his mixed-race origin was passed down through oral history accounts which suggest his mother was a Creole woman named Jeanne or Jeannie.
 Genealogical testing of Stirling's descendants in the 21st century indicates that his mother was the daughter of a woman from present-day Ghana.

 In 1815, Stirling's father returned to Scotland and married Elizabeth Maxwell, the daughter of Sir John Maxwell, 7th Baronet.
 Their son Sir William Stirling-Maxwell, 9th Baronet, was a member of parliament in the United Kingdom.
 Being of mixed race, Stirling and his siblings were barred from admission to the best schools in Jamaica and had few employment prospects.
 When he was about eight years old, he was sent to Scotland to be educated, along with a brother and two male cousins.
 He attended the parochial school at St Vigeans, living with the schoolmaster John Bowman.
 He finished school at about the age of 17 or 18 and was then employed as a clerk in Glasgow by the merchant firm of Alexander and John Dennistoun, associates of his father.

 Stirling's father inherited the family estates in 1831.
 Between 1835 and 1838 he received over £12,500 in compensation under the Slave Compensation Act 1837 for the loss of 690 slaves in Jamaica.
 In 1839, Stirling received an accelerated inheritance of £1,000 to allow him to immigrate to the new British colony of South Australia.
 His cousin Charles accompanied him, while their respective brothers remained in Scotland and received annuities in Stirling's father's will.